 115.17 (a).
-A review of KDOC's IMPP 02-119D (p.9) submitted in the PAQ states KDOC shall not hire or promote anyone into a position who may have contact with offenders that: 1) has engaged in sexual abuse of offenders in an institutional setting; 2) has been convicted of engaging in sexual activity in the community facilitated by force, the threat of force, or coercion; or 3) has been civilly or administratively adjudicated to have engaged in such activity.
+A review of KDOC's Internal Management Policy and Procedure 02-119D (p.9) submitted in the PAQ states KDOC shall not hire or promote anyone into a position who may have contact with offenders that: 1) has engaged in sexual abuse of offenders in an institutional setting; 2) has been convicted of engaging in sexual activity in the community facilitated by force, the threat of force, or coercion; or 3) has been civilly or administratively adjudicated to have engaged in such activity.
 However, the policy does not address the enlisting the services of any contractor who may have contact with inmates.

-A total of 20 LCF staff employee files were reviewed.
-All employees were reviewed and were in compliance with the hiring policy as listed.
-LCF did not hire anyone who 1) had engaged in sexual abuse of offenders in an institutional setting; 2) had been convicted of engaging in sexual activity in the community facilitated by force, the threat of force, or coercion; or 3) had been civilly or administratively adjudicated to have engaged in such activity.
-Two promotions were documented correctly as stated in policy.
+A total of 18 NCF staff employee files were reviewed.
+The reviewed files were selected from the same random staff selected for random staff interviews.
+Past employees that had been hired or promoted since July 2018 did not have documentation that asked if they 1) had engaged in sexual abuse of offenders in an institutional setting; 2) had been convicted of engaging in sexual activity in the community facilitated by force, the threat of force, or coercion; or 3) had been civilly or administratively adjudicated to have engaged in such activity.
+However, since then new hires and new promotions have documentation recording the questions and answers.
+Of the 18 files reviewed 3 were new hires, 13 were current employees, and 2 were new promotions after their 2016 PREA audit submitted in August 2016.